 The Lower Manhattan Development Corporation (LMDC) has prepared the following Amended Partial Action Plan with regard to the \$2 billion federal grant for the World Trade Center disaster recovery and rebuilding efforts administered by the United States Department of Housing and Urban Development (HUD).
 LMDC received additional funding through a \$783 million grant from HUD for damaged properties and businesses (including the restoration of utility infrastructure) as well as economic revitalization related to the terrorist attacks at the World Trade Center.
-This plan details the proposed expenditure of an additional \$45,305,031.58, bringing the total amount allocated for this Partial Action Plan to \$221,439,136.84 of the remaining amounts from the \$2 billion allocation to fund the following items:
+This amended plan allocates \$253,939,136.84 from the \$2 billion allocation to fund the following items: